NRI Mission and Description

 Program Mission

-- These devices should show significant advantage over ultimate FETs in power, performance, density, and/or cost to enable the semiconductor industry to extend the historical cost and performance trends for information technology.
+• These exploratory device and circuit technologies should show significant advantage over ultimate FETs in power, performance, density, and/or cost to enable the semiconductor industry to extend the historical cost and performance trends for information technology.

 Program Description

-- Secure the funding stream from Sponsors, and continually look for new leverage opportunities for Sponsors funding, and manage disbursement of funds to the centers and projects.
+• Secure the funding stream from Members, and continually look for new leverage opportunities for Members funding, and manage disbursement of funds to the centers and projects.